apprenticeharper/DeDRM_tools/DeDRM_Windows_Application/ReadMe_DeDRM_WinApp.txt

 Installation
 ------------

-1. Download the latest DeDRM_WinApp_vx.x.zip and fully Extract its contents.
+1. From tools_vX.X\DeDRM_Applications\, right click on DeDRM_v_X.X_WinApp.zip and fully Extract its contents.

-2. Move the resulting DeDRM_WinApp_vX.X folder to whereever you keep you other programs.
+2. Move the resulting DeDRM_vX.X_WinApp folder to whereever you keep you other programs.
    (I typically use an "Applications" folder inside of my home directory)

 3. Open the folder, and create a short-cut to DeDRM_Drop_Target and move that short-cut to your Desktop.